lou-tha/PaleolithicGreening/VegPer_Markdown/PaleolithicGreening.md

 To start, open the **main.R** script in the VegPer_R_Scripts folder, select all and run the script.
 From this main.R script all other scripts are invoked and run.
 To see the progress of the funcions and script, check the folder **VegPer_Results** (see section folder structure) and view the created csv files.
 Depending on the computer this code runs on and the number of data that is used, the results can appear after a while.

 To see the vegetation period pull factors in a geographical context, the next step is to open the **PaleolithicGreeningQGIS.qgz** file with QGIS (3.10).
 Select the Python Console once your QGIS file has opened.
 Next click on the notepad with pen icon to show the Python editor.
-If the Python files are not visible, go to the folder symbol to open the Python scripts nodes.py, links.py and print.py (see folder structure below).
-Select the nodes layer in the layer browser to the left, then run the nodes.py script.
-Repeat with the links.py script (select the layer and run the script).
+If the Python files are not visible, go to the folder symbol to open the Python scripts links.py, nodes.py and print.py (see folder structure below).
+Select the links layer in the layer browser to the left, then run the links.py script.
+Repeat with the nodes.py script (select the nodes layer and run the script).
 The last step in QGIS is to run the print.py script.
 Nothing has to be selected, just run the Python script and the resulting vegetation period pull factor images will be exported to the folder extdata/QGIS.

 To get a better overview and be able to compare the pull factors of spring and fall in each period, use the **plot_2x2.R** script.
 This will combine the single plot images, that were exported from QGIS.
 Open the R script, select all and press run.
 The results can be fund in the folder extdata/2x2.